-A security deposit is an essential part of securing housing.
+A security deposit is an essential part of this program.
 Most of these offenders will be violent and/or sex offenders who not only have more difficulty in finding a rental unit, but also generally need to pay a higher deposit because their guidelines limit their choices of apartments.
-This application will pay \$500 of the first 10 offenders in the program.
-However, due to the high cost of deposits, any additional deposits will be funded by other applications and other funders.
+Due to the high cost of deposits, they will be funded by other applications and other funders.

-• Other Start-up
+• Other Startup